-The conversation around Advance Directives may have gotten louder since the start of the pandemic, but Lifesprk has always been passionate about helping you stay in control and more independent throughout your life journey—and part of that is deciding what kind of medical care you would want in the event that you couldn’t speak for yourself.
-“Lifesprk’s approach to life planning is based on our ‘seven essential elements of wellbeing’ which fosters conversations about values, wishes, and goals,” said Hilary Frank, Lifesprk Director of CORE Operations for LEADS.
+The conversation around Advance Directives may have gotten louder since the start of the pandemic, but Lifespark has always been passionate about helping you stay in control and more independent throughout your life journey—and part of that is deciding what kind of medical care you would want in the event that you couldn’t speak for yourself.
+“Lifespark’s approach to life planning is based on our ‘seven essential elements of wellbeing’ which fosters conversations about values, wishes, and goals,” said Hilary Frank, Lifespark, Senior Director, Life Experience Services.
 “Those discussions allow our clients to think about what they want when they are nearing the end of life.”

 In the first four blogs of this Advance Directives series, we covered the “What, Who, When, and Why” of Advance Directives.
 In this blog, we’ll focus on the “How” with a step-by-step guide and some helpful links.